garden-io/garden/docs/guides/migrating-from-docker-compose.md

 ## Larger migrations

 This was a simple example, but it should give you what you need to migrate larger projects too.
-If you have feedback on how we could make migrating from Docker Compose easier, please send us feedback via [GitHub issues](https://github.com/garden-io/garden/issues), or reach out on our Slack channel.
+If you have feedback on how we could make migrating from Docker Compose easier, please send us feedback via [GitHub issues](https://github.com/garden-io/garden/issues), or reach out on [our Discord community](https://discord.gg/gxeuDgp6Xt).